Schaefer's theorem for graphs: Higher arity polymorphisms

-It will turn out that just as in the proof of Lemma~\ref{lem:atMostTernary}, there are two cases for $f$ in the proof of Proposition~\ref{prop:maxMinMajorityMonority}: Either all binary canonical injections generated by $f$ are of type projection, and $f$ generates a ternary canonical injection of type majority or minority, or $f$ generates a binary canonical injection of type $\mini$ or $\maxi$.
+It will turn out that just as in the proof of Lemma~\ref{lem:Ternary}, there are two cases for $f$ in the proof of Proposition~\ref{prop:maxMinMajorityMonority}: either all binary canonical injections generated by $f$ are of type projection, and $f$ generates a ternary canonical injection of type majority or minority, or $f$ generates a binary canonical injection which is not of type projection, in which case it even generates a binary canonical injection of type $\mini$ or $\maxi$.
 We start by considering the first case, which is combinatorially less involved.